ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/busybox-pod.md

 - The busybox container has an entrypoint `/bin/sh` and it has no running tasks.
 The process comes to an end.
 - In order to keep the container alive we are making it sleep for 3600 seconds.

-You can also use the following imperative command to create a busybox Pod:
+You can also use the following imperative command to create a busybox pod:

 ```
 kubectl run busybox --image=busybox --restart=Never -- /bin/sh -c "sleep 3600"